nv-morpheus/morpheus-experimental/dga-detection/README.md

 ### Name example applications and use cases for this model.

-* Domain names in DNS queries can be used as input to this model.
+* This model is provided for testing purposes.
+Domain names in DNS queries can be used as input to this model.

 ### Fill in the blank for the model technique.

-* This model is intended for developers who want to build GRU based DGA detectors.
+* This model is designed for developers seeking to test the DGA functionality with a model trained on a small dataset

 ### Name who is intended to benefit from this model.

-* This model is intended for users who want to detect DGAs.
+* This model is intended for developers who want to test the functionality of a GRU-based DGA detector.

 ### Describe the model output.